Rita Atria: Suicide

 After losing all kind of support and understanding from friends and family, both Rita and Piera Aiello turned to Borsellino for emotional support.
 They referred to him as "Uncle Paolo" and called him whenever they needed him.
 In turn, he visited them whenever he was in Rome, even after their collaboration had ended.
 Borsellino used to pinch Rita on the cheek and poked fun at her tough, street-wise behavior, calling her a "mafiosa with a skirt."

-On July 19, 1992, Borsellino was killed when a bomb exploded on Via D'Amelio.
+On July 19, 1992, Borsellino was killed when a car bomb exploded on Via D'Amelio.
 The assassination took place less than two months after colleague Giovanni Falcone was also killed by Cosa Nostra near Capaci.

 Rita wrote in her diary: "You have died for what you believed in, but without you, I too am dead."
 A week later on July 26, Rita locked herself in her apartment and wrote a note which read: "I am devastated by the killing of Judge Borsellino.
 Now there's no one to protect me, I'm scared, and I can't take it any more."
 Shortly after, she killed herself by jumping out the window.